Contact Us

 Vitamin D — Follicle Cycling

-Vitamin D receptors in follicles regulate the hair cycle.
-Low levels are associated with several forms of hair loss.
-Sun exposure, diet, and supplementation can help normalize status.
+Vitamin D receptors within the follicles play a major role in regulating the hair cycle.
+Unfortunately, low levels are often associated with several forms of hair loss.
+However, consistent sun exposure, a balanced diet, and targeted supplementation can help normalize your status effectively.

 Top foods: salmon, mackerel, fortified milk/plant milk, egg yolks.